How building and contents insurance covers fixtures and fittings

 How do I insure my fittings?

-Explore AAMI Content Insurance
+Explore AAMI Contents Insurance

 Understanding fixtures and fittings within your insurance policy